danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 #### `totEq(value1, value2) <> . | void`

-Performs a "per-type" (type-specific) equality comparison of the two given values.
+Performs a type-specific equality comparison of the two given values, using the "total value ordering" order.
 When called, the two values are guaranteed to be the same type.
 If a client calls with different-typed values, it is a fatal error (terminating the runtime).

 The return value is either `value1` (or `value2` really) if the two values are in fact identical, or `void` if they are not.

-Each type specifies its own per-type equality check.
+Each type specifies its own total-order equality check.
 See specific types for details.
 Transparent derived types all compare for equality by comparing both the payload value (if any).
 In addition, a default implementation checks directly for trivial sameness and calls through to `totOrder`